d2l-ai/d2l-en/chapter_optimization/gd.md

 show_trace(newton())
 ```

 Now let us see what happens when we have a *nonconvex* function, such as $f(x) = x \cos(c x)$.
 After all, note that in Newton's method we end up dividing by the Hessian.
 This means that if the second derivative is *negative* we would walk into the direction of *increasing* $f$.
 That is a fatal flaw of the algorithm.
-Let's see what happens in practice.
+Let us see what happens in practice.

 ```{.python .input}
 c = 0.15 * np.pi